jina-ai/jina/docs/concepts/jcloud/index.md

 :width: 70%
 ```

+## Configurations

+Please refer to {ref}`Configurations <jcloud-configurations>` for configuring the Flow on Jina AI Cloud.

 ## Restrictions

-JCloud scales according to your needs.
+Jina AI Cloud scales according to your needs.
 You can demand different resources (GPU/RAM/CPU/storage/instance-capacity) based on the needs of your Flows and Executors.
 If you have specific resource requirements, please contact us [on Slack](https://jina.ai/slack) or raise a [GitHub issue](https://github.com/jina-ai/jcloud/issues/new/choose).

 ```{admonition} Restrictions